Core Curriculum Requirements

 • Arts and Humanities (8 credits) – one course in the arts and one course in the humanities

 No more than one course from a single department or program may be taken to satisfy the Exploration requirement in the Natural Sciences and Mathematics, Arts and Humanities, and the Social Sciences.
-One course must be at the 300 level and preferably taken in the junior or senior year.
 A wide variety of courses are available to students in their pursuit of these requirements.

 Religion II